 Dust by definition can constitute any particulate or matter fine enough to become airborne and will include rock, solid materials, organic substances, vapours, fumes, mists, fogs, smokes and under the correct conditions, fine gravels, flaky material, fibres, moulds, bacteria, microbes or small and sub-micronic insects.

 As all of the above substances can be ingested, inhaled or come into contact with, it is vital that any toxicity, bacterial infection or mechanical action be known before the risks concerned with each can be considered in the Risk context.
-This will dictate what needs to be done to mitigate the source, capture and handle the dust and to prevent it coming into contact with the air supply of artificial atmospheres, buildings, plants, air supplies or the atmospheres we work, live and play in.
-This will also dictate the degree of permitted exposure by considering by considering ingestion degrees.
+This will dictate what needs to be done to mitigate the source, capture and handle the dust and prevent it from coming into contact with the air supply of artificial atmospheres, buildings, plants, air supplies or the atmospheres we work, live and play in.
+This will also dictate the degree of permitted exposure by considering ingestion degrees.

 I welcome all of you “Dust Busters” as you will surely leave this venue with a greater will to prevent, monitor, control or handle dust and the knowledge to investigate occurrences to a far greater extent than when you arrived here.